TommiNieminen/firefox-translations-training/README.md

 # Building a self-contained Apptainer image

 It would simplify things enormously to have all the dependencies included in a single apptainer image.
 This includes the conda modules and the various other software used.
 Running the Makefile with make git-modules should run during container creation.
+Before creating the apptainer image, test the conda packages locally to see they work (use snakemake's --until TARGET flag to run indivual parts of the workflow)

 # Firefox Translations training